anttikekki/post-glacial-rebound-map/README.md

 ## Licence

 All code & content in this repository is in [MIT License](https://github.com/anttikekki/muinaismuistot/blob/master/LICENSE).
-Map data source and hence the map data from calculations results are in licence defined by the source.
+Map data licence is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).